openxc/smart-wiper/Android/README.md

 Next navigate to where the application is located in the Android's app drawer and launch the application.
 Once the application is launched, press the *Connect Bluetooth* button and wait until the dialog says *Bluetooth Opened*.
 In order to check that a successful bluetooth connection was made, look for a green light on the box.
 Once this occurs, look at the same dialog, as this is where the data will be displayed.

+If the dialog displays "Bluetooth Opened", then a successful connection was made.
+If the dialog displays "Bluetooth Device Found", the android device has been paired to the device but a connection was not made.

 To send data, type the message into the text box and press *Send Data*.

 In order to close the bluetooth connection, press the *Disconnect Bluetooth* button.
 This stops all bluetooth communication with the box.